Coreysmithd19/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

 ### Overview
-Project 3's main objective was to make a responsive desgin work and creat it from no brief.
+Project 3's main objective was to make a responsive desgin work and create it with no brief.

 **Intro**